Illumix goes free-to-play with Five Nights at Freddy’s AR: Special Delivery

 Early access will be granted in batches on a first-come, first-served basis.
 Anyone that has pre-registered will have a chance to be granted access.

 Illumix has raised approximately $10 million to build augmented reality games, and it has 24 employees.
 Investors include Maveron and Lightspeed.
-Scottgames, run by Freddy’s creator Scott Cawthorn, licensed Illumix to make the game.
+Scottgames, run by Freddy’s creator Scott Cawthon, licensed Illumix to make the game.
 Five Nights at Freddy’s debuted in 2014.

 In an email, Sinha said, “Part of what is so magical about AR is that the game becomes a part of our real world.
 Being free-to-play enables us to create a game that is integrated with and reactive to the real world through events, updates, and new content.
 Since we have been able to design the game from scratch specifically for mobile AR, we had the flexibility to structure the title as the first free-to-play FNAF game and develop a unique AR experience that would be available to everyone without the barrier of a paywall.”